Don’t miss this French Onion Chicken recipe! Tender, juicy sauteed chicken with the flavors of French onion soup. A quick comfort food meal!

 Plus, there are only 10 minutes of prep time, and the rest is just waiting for it to cook.
 Just a warning, when that aroma hits your nose, you are bound to start getting really hungry.

-And if you are looking for some decadent dessert, I have the perfect solution for that too.
-This Easy Chocolate Mousse is rich, creamy, and begging for you to dig in.
+And if you are looking for a decadent dessert, I have the perfect solution for that too.
+Make a classic French dessert, vanilla creme brulee, to go with your French onion chicken!

 To see the complete list of ingredients and directions by looking at the recipe card below.